Case Study: Resist Emergency Worker (Police)

 He misapprehended why the police required him to attend the police station and thought he was being arrested for a criminal offence.
 He panicked, and ran from the police and resisted arrest (but did not cause injury or attempt to assault the police).

 Later our client was charged with Resist emergency service worker (police).

 During early discussions with our client, that his mental health and alcohol consumption were matters which had contributed to the offending.
 Our client was advised to commence a course of alcohol to address his relationship with alcohol.

 Our client gave instructions he would plead guilty to the offences charged, and submissions were made to the presiding Magistrate to mitigate the penalty on the date of his hearing.

 It was emphasised in submissions that our client had been careful not to breach the Intervention Order and that in the 12 months that passed (from the date of the offence), his relationship with his mother had greatly improved.

 A short report was also tendered to the Court which evidenced he had participated in alcohol counselling for several months.

 Our client avoided conviction and was placed on an Adjourned Undertaking for 12 months.
 The conditions of this Undertaking were to be of good behaviour and to submit to the Court a letter confirming he had completed a course of counselling for alcohol abuse as directed by his counsellor.

 If you are charged with Resist police or any criminal offence, early preparation is often key to a successful outcome.
-Make an appointment on 03 9668 7600 or email us to get expert legal advice from Shaun Pascoe, an accredited criminal law specialist.
+Contact us to get expert legal advice from Shaun Pascoe, an accredited criminal law specialist.